jorgeortizfuentes/spanish_nlp/README.md

 # Spanish NLP

-A Python library for Natural Language Processing in Spanish.
+## Introduction

-Spanish NLP is a Python library designed for Natural Language Processing tasks in Spanish.
+Spanish NLP is the first low code Python library for Natural Language Processing in Spanish.
 It provides three main modules:

-- preprocess: This module offers several text preprocessing options to clean and prepare texts for further analysis.
+* Preprocess: This module offers several text preprocessing options to clean and prepare texts for further analysis.
-- classify: The classify module allows users to classify texts using different models and algorithms.
+* Classify: The classify module allows users to quickly classify texts using different pre-trained models
-- augmentation: The augmentation module can be used to generate synthetic data to increase the amount of labeled data available for training models.
+* Augmentation: The augmentation module allows generate synthetic data.
+It is useful for increasing labeled data and improving results in classification model training.

-This project was developed by [Jorge Ortiz-Fuentes](https://ortizfuentes.com/), Linguist and Data Scientist from Chile.

 ## Installation